← back to the schedule

 One simple use of stacks is to reverse the order of a collection of items.

-• Add code to the main method in the test driver to complete the following tasks.
+• Add code to the test driver to complete the following tasks.

 • Read a sentence from the user, and print out the words in reverse order: the sentence "Hi There!" would be printed as "There!
 Hi".